 Jenny Dowling has lived in Rollingwood since 2013.
 Though currently a stay-at-home mother, Jenny is a Licensed Clinical Social Worker, who worked for many years as a therapist and social advocate in Baltimore City.
-She volunteers locally at Rosemary Hills Elementary School and the Manna Food Center.
+She volunteers locally at Chevy Chase Elementary School and the Manna Food Center.
 She is delighted to reside in the neighborhood and is invested in preserving and enhancing the beauty, vitality and social connectedness of the Rollingwood Community.
 (Term through May 2020)

 Molly Mullally is a 21 year resident of Rollingwood.
 She lives on Woodbine Street with her husband, John, three sons, and Beagle, Winnie.
 She and John ran the Rollingwood Halloween Party for many years when their kids were young.
 Molly is a local real estate agent.
 (Term through May 2020)

 Mike Hottel has lived in Rollingwood since 2010 and has been a member of the Board for 3 years.
 He is a CPA and is a partner in a national accounting firm.
 Mike and his wife Lauren have three children, attending Chevy Chase Elementary, Rosemary Hills Primary and the Outdoor Nursery School.
 Mike coaches a number of his children’s sports team and is very focused on maintaining a great community for his neighbors and family.
 (Term through May 2021)